Article: MARPOL fines for oil pollution and operational best practice

 Authorities around the world continue to aggressively pursue suspected violations of MARPOL even in the midst of the COVID-19 pandemic.
 In the United States these violations can lead to multimillion-dollar financial penalties on shipowners and third-party vessel managers, while crewmembers can face prison if found guilty.

 The United States has implemented MARPOL through the Act to Prevent Pollution from Ships which makes it a crime for any person to knowingly violate MARPOL.
 Enforcement efforts have been directed at all types of registered and domestic tonnage and those prosecuted for MARPOL violations include owners, operators, technical managers, crewmembers and shoreside personnel.
-Authorities expect companies operating in US waters to understand the risks associated with failing to comply with MARPOL and adopt a zero-tolerance approach to enforcement. .
+Authorities expect companies operating in US waters to understand the risks associated with failing to comply with MARPOL and adopt a zero-tolerance approach to enforcement.
+The club has covered the MARPOL requirements in previous publications, which are available on the club’s website.

 Basis of liability